ricardovirtudazo/Gittor/docs/feature-intent.md

 ### Completion Criteria

-- CLI processes specified project types
+- CLI processes common .NET projects
 - Structured output with proper sections
 - Files within 700,000 character limit
 - Error handling: Exceptions bubble up with console reporting and exit (except for corrupt commits, which are reported to console and skipped)